proxmox/proxmox-backup/docs/glossary.rst

    `Container`_

       A container is an isolated user space.
-Programs run directly on the host's kernel, but with limited access to the host resources.
+Programs run directly on the host's kernel, but with limited access to the host's resources.

    Datastore